-Boolean expressions.
-Evaluation of boolean expressions is nontrivial (1) because we now have to consider all the possible unfoldings of the summary graph and (2) because of the context operators ancestor, descendant, etc. We apply a four-valued logic for that purpose.
-Evaluating a boolean expression relative to an element results in one of the following values:
+Evaluation of boolean expressions for conditional constraints and requirement constraints is non-trivial because we have to consider all the possible unfoldings of the summary graph.
+We apply a four-valued logic for that purpose.
+Evaluating a boolean expression results in one of the following values: